 Still, that’s a personal preference, and it’s not until I could watch that developer diary that I could truly appreciate it.
 I encourage you to watch it, it’s fascinating.
 Besides the aesthetics, though, the fundamental gameplay didn’t blow me away.

-There were far too many situations where I didn’t know what I was doing and aimlessly moving the mouse about for a hint at what I could interact with.
-The atmosphere has been captured, the ambiguity and storytelling work well with less is more, but it just wasn’t for me when it comes to the gameplay.
+There were far too many situations where I didn’t know what I was doing and aimlessly moved the mouse about for a hint at what I could interact with.
+The atmosphere has been captured, and the ambiguity and storytelling work well with less is more, but it just wasn’t for me when it comes to the gameplay.

 Papetura Review Summary